-Children with Disability Australia (CDA) is the national peak body which represents children and young people (aged 0-25) with disability and their families.
-CDA is a not for profit, community organisation that was officially incorporated as a company limited by guarantee in November 2009.
+Children and Young People with Disability Australia (CYDA) is the national peak body which represents children and young people (aged 0-25) with disability.
+CYDA is a not for profit, community organisation.

-CDA provides a link between the direct experiences of children and young people with disability and their families to federal government and other key stakeholders.
-This link is essential for the creation of a true appreciation of the experiences of and challenges for children and young people with disability.
+CYDA provides a link between the direct experiences of children and young people with disability and their families to federal government and other key stakeholders.

-Registration for CDA E-News enables you to receive CDA newsletters, updates and other correspondence by email.
-This subscription does not include membership to CDA or the additional benefits that membership provides.
-For membership enquiries please visit our Memberships page.
+Registration for CYDA E-News enables you to receive CYDA newsletters, updates and other correspondence by email.
+This subscription does not include membership to CYDA or the additional benefits that membership provides.
+For membership enquiries please visit our Membership page.